 The Council awards each year, in open competition, a number of post-graduate scholarships in Science and Engineering to assist students in undertaking graduate study and research leading to advanced degrees.
 These scholarships and fellowships are tenable at both Canadian universities and institutions outside Canada.
 Further information and applications are available from their website www.nserc-crsng.gc.ca.

 The J.W.
 Pickersgill Fellowship Act provides for the award of a fellowship valued at $7,500.00 per annum to a graduate of Memorial University of Newfoundland for the pursuit of doctoral studies in History or Political Science at any university.
-Application forms and regulations are available from the Office of the Dean of Arts, to whom applications must be submitted by February 15.
+Application forms and regulations are available from the Office of the Dean of Humanities and Social Sciences, to whom applications must be submitted by February 15.

 The Rotary Foundation of Rotary International offers Graduate Fellowships for those who will have received a bachelor's degree or equivalent.
 Further information and applications are available from their website www.rotary.org/ or in writing to The Rotary Foundation of Rotary International, One Rotary Centre, 1560 Sherman Avenue, Evanston, IL 60201 USA.